SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/custom-app/checklist.md

 My custom application is ready, what should I consider before I ask for a validation test?

-## Expander service subscription
+## Development Tools subscription

-Access to a customer's tenant from a custom application requires an active [Expander service subscription][1] license.
+Access to a customer's tenant from a custom application requires an active [Development Tools subscription][1] license.
 The license is purchased by the customer.

 If the subscription is discontinued, any custom applications will lose access to that tenant.